albertoscala/string-matching/README.md

 ## Adding Output Links

 As you are performing the BFS to fill in the suffix links, you can also fill in the output links (all initially null).
-Let the current node be  *n* .
-Follow  *n* 's suffix link and let the node you arrive at be called  *m* .
+Let the current node be *n*.
+Follow *n*'s suffix link and let the node you arrive at be called *m*.

-If *m* corresponds to one of the pattern strings (is marked with a double circle), set  *n* 's output link to point at  *m* .
-Else set  *n* 's output link to point at the same node as  *m* 's output link, or null if *m* has no output link.
+If *m* corresponds to one of the pattern strings (is marked with a double circle), set *n*'s output link to point at *m*.
+Else set *n*'s output link to point at the same node as *m*'s output link, or null if *m* has no output link.
 In our example there is only one output link, shown here in green:

 ![Example 6](https://user-images.githubusercontent.com/31989626/222902439-2df025ca-6d40-4922-9ba3-bfb7b5b5c3a5.png)

 ### Code implementation

+This part is quite similar to the previous step.
+Once again, we perform a breadth-first search (BFS) over the graph and follow the failure link of each current node.
+Here's how it works:

+If the current node, along with its failure link, points to the end of a word, we set the output link of the current node to that particular node.
+However, if the current node and its failure link do not point to the end of a word, we set the output link of the current node to be the same as the output link of the failure link.

 ```c
 void add_output_links(struct TrieNode* root) {